What is a safe radiation exposure level?

 In 2007, an international group of scientists studied 2000 peer-reviewed and published research papers.

 The New Zealand safety limit (NZ2772.1.1999) for the specific absorption of radiation from transmitters close to the body (ie cell phones) is 2W/KG over any 10 grams of body tissue.
-This standard is really based on protecting the body from heating effects, please check the New Zealand government information site.
+This standard is really based on protecting the body from heating effects, ignoring biological effects found in exposures at or under this level.
+It does not take account of developments in information and communication technologies or vulnerable groups, such as pregnant women, newborn babies and children or hypersensitive people.
+Check the New Zealand government information site.

 There are a great deal of other standards and recommendations, some include specific recommendations for schools and hospitals.
 This building biologist site has a very good discussion of the other standards Other standards recommendations

 There is also a 2023 update on exposure standard recommendations of some of the bigger players, where you can see that the ICNIRP recommendations we follow are hugely different than the Council of Europe's recommendations.